-Students have a 20-minute snack break after period 3 and a 45-minute lunch break after Period 5.
+Students have a snack break after period 2 and a lunch break after Period 4 or 5.
 Some students bring their own cold lunch, whilst others eat the hot lunch, supplied by an outside caterer.
-Hot lunches are invoiced to parents on a monthly basis.
+Hot lunches are invoiced to parents twice a year, one invoice for August - December and one for January - June.